jakebroffman/phase-3-sinatra-react-project/README.md

 To demonstrate how to integrate this Ruby backend with a React frontend, you can refer to the example React app available at [https://github.com/jakebroffman/Phase-3-Sinatra-React-Project-2](https://github.com/jakebroffman/Phase-3-Sinatra-React-Project-2).
 This example project provides a practical implementation of how to connect your Ruby backend to a dynamic React frontend.

 Configure your frontend to make API requests to the backend using HTTP requests (e.g., Axios or Fetch).
-Ensure that the endpoints in your frontend match the routes you define in your Ruby application.
+Ensure that the endpoints in your frontend match the routes defined in the Ruby application.

 ## Additional Configuration